liveahero-wiki/liveahero-wiki.github.io/_events/2201newyear.md

 - {% chara_link Ryekie|h2 %}
 - {% chara_link Victom|h2 %}

-You can only pull in this Ether Search once and with 50 paid {% include item.html id=1 %}
+You can only pull in this Ether Search once and with 50 {% include item.html id=1 %}